IdentityPython/SATOSA/doc/README.md

 # <a name="saml_metadata" style="color:#000000">Generate proxy metadata</a>

-The proxy metadata is generated based the front-/backend plugins listed in `proxy_conf.yaml` using the `make_saml_metadata.py`
-(installed globally by SATOSA installation).
+The proxy metadata is generated based on the front-/backend plugins listed in `proxy_conf.yaml` using the `make_satosa_saml_metadata.py` (installed globally by SATOSA installation).

 ## <a name="backend_metadata" style="color:#000000">Generate backend metadata</a>
 The command